TurtleCamera/USACO-TurtleCamera/README.md

 # USACO-TurtleCamera
 This repository contains all my solutions to USACO problems.
+The CSE 199 Workspace directory will be the mian directory that I will use to help with the development of the USACO cirriculum.